 All their ingredients are sourced from Northern Ireland’s best local suppliers and their disposables come from eco-friendly, Greenman Packaging in Bangor and are fully biodegradable.

 Belfast, in just two short days, has gotten under my skin and I’m longing to return to discover more about the city and beyond.
 I’m sure there are many more wonders to see, hidden gems to find and delectable tasty treats to wolf and devour.

-With flight times from Gatwick to Belfast being less than an hour and half it makes a superb destination for a short break from London and it’s only around a 20 minute taxi ride from the Belfast City Airport to the city centre hotels.
+With flight times from Gatwick to Belfast being less than an hour and a half it makes a superb destination for a short break from London and it’s only around a 20-minute taxi ride from the Belfast City Airport to the city centre hotels.

 Read this article offline with GPSmyCity on your phone or iPad

 After clicking on the link, please proceed to download the GPSmyCity app to your phone or iPad.
 When the app is launched on your device, you will automatically enter the article page.
 This allows you to read the article offline.
 You also have the option to upgrade.
 Once upgraded, the article will be linked to an offline map and GPS navigator making it super easy to visit the points of interest described in the article.

 Check out more of Travel With Kat’s boards created on moodAway

 Disclosure: My visit to Belfast was courtesy of Ireland and Nothern Ireland Tourism Boards.
 As always, the thoughts and opinions expressed remain my own as do the calories consumed (and the weight gained, gosh darn it!)

 Please note that this blog post contains affiliate links.